 - When there is not enough natural sticky gums and soft tissues due to oral problems like lack of good saliva or xerostomia, which causes dry mouth and decreased retention and stability

 - During adaptation or adjustment period.
-In the early days of denture wearing times, you may find it difficult to get used to your dentures, so dentures adhesives can make you feel comfortable with a nicely fit dentures in mouth
+In the early days of denture-wearing times, you may find it difficult to get used to your dentures, so denture glue can make you feel comfortable with nicely fit dentures in your mouth.

-- When you have undergone an oral surgery procedure or radiation therapies, which may have caused lack of retention due to injuries, side effects or healing periods
+- When you have undergone oral surgery or radiation therapy, which may have caused a lack of retention due to injuries, side effects, or healing periods

-- Those individuals who have higher social contacts publicly and require a firm denture to retain their speaking and want a better functionality from their dentures
+- You have higher social contacts publicly and require a firm denture to improve your speaking and want better functionality from your dentures

 You shouldn’t use denture adhesives if

-- dentures are inappropriate in size or ill-fitting in your mouth over the long period of time
+- Dentures are inappropriate in size or ill-fitting in your mouth over a long period

 How to use denture adhesive

 Follow the instructions for denture adhesive application and the most important guidelines for adhesive use.
-To achieve the strong retention and stability as well as getting the most expected results, you should be aware of where and how to apply the paste, cream or powder adhesives on your dentures.
+To achieve strong retention and stability as well as getting the most expected results, you should be aware of where and how to apply the paste, cream, or powder adhesives on your dentures.